JTDean123/deepSNV/README.md

 ```

 The options are as follows:
 `--vfc_path`:  path to vcf file containing known SNVs
-`--sample_num`: number of SNVs for training
+`--sample_num`: number of SNVs for training, randomly selected from vcf
+`--len_path`:  path to text file containing chromosome size info, see `chromosome_sizes.txt` for example
 `--genome_path`:  path to indexed reference genome file.
 This can be created for hg38, for example, via:

 ```
 $ wget --timestamping 'ftp://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz' -O hg38.fa.gz